andreyrisukhin/dbcx-aperture-modules/README.md

 * Still on github, create a pull request from your forked repo unique branch to your forked repo's main branch.
 It's a good idea to add details here about broad changes, because the commit messages have fine-grained changes.
 * Finally, create a pull request from your forked repo's main branch to the original repo's main branch.
 This is the place where to paste your changes to help us review your changes.

 For Lego fans uploading stud.io files, working with the website for Github should be enough (just tested this).
+Our video contained a quick walkthrough of the process: https://youtu.be/nR_HPBk4dgA

 If you'd like the more involved process, this is a video walkthrough to contributing to an open-source project: https://www.youtube.com/watch?v=c6b6B9oN4Vg

 ## Code of Conduct
 Be cool, and don't be uncool.
 Let's make this a good experience for everyone involved, we're here to design and discuss the ultimate Lego version of modular aperture from Portal and Portal 2.

 ## Organization
-Files representing the most atomic elements are most useful.
-They allow easier comparisons between versions of an element.
+Top level folder "current" contains the most updated version of each part.
+Top level folder "archive" contains previous versions of a part.
+When a current part is updated, the old file is placed into the archive.

+"Archive" contains a folder for each atomic element.
+If this gets too large, will refactor.
+"Archive" also contains a folder for test chambers.
+Test chambers will live here, to avoid having to update their designs if they were inside "current".

+Naming conventions for files TBD.

 If proposing a new design, or modifying an element design, please submit a file containing only the element designed.
 Feel free to also submit example test chambers where the element is incorporated.

-A "current" version of each element will live in a current folder, while previous replaced versions will be stored in an archive folder containing versions of previous elements.
-A subfolder will contain current example tests.
-When a piece of an example test is replaced, that test will be relegated to the archive folder.
-This preserves the invariant that "everything in the current folder is current".

 A tutorial folder will exist to share information about topics such as rendering.